Az-Net/Flipper-Online/README.md

 __0x349BE__
 __0x208A0__

 (Remember: each Bit-Value category can only be used once.
-Refer to the Bit-Value Array below for updated firmware rules.)
+Refer to the [](Bit-Value Array) below for updated firmware rules.)

-## The Bit-Value Array
+## Bit-Value Array

 Each hexadecimal bit value 0-F is only used once.
 The process of cell combat modifies the hexadecimal strings during interaction, eventually writing the 0 bit to Shape to denote that a cell is dead.